The Supersonic Project: Shining Light on SIGOs - a New Formation Channel for Globular Clusters: Simulation details and object classification

 We note that our simulations do not include H$_2$ cooling.
 Molecular cooling was shown to be important for early star formation \citep[e.g.][]{Hartwig+15,Glover+07,schauer17,schauer18}.
 Nonetheless, the densities in our simulations (as we show below) reach the necessary high densities and low temperatures to trigger star formation.
 Thus, inclusion of molecular cooling in followup simulations will yield even higher densities, further facilitating star formation.

 The initial conditions adopted different transfer functions for the DM and baryon components as described in \citet{NB,Naoz+09,naoz11,naozyoshida13,naoz12}.
+The runs were performed from a redshift of $z=200$ to $z=20$.
 The stream velocity is implemented as a uniform boost for the gas in the $x$-direction.
 The choice of $v_{\rm bc}=2\sigma_{v_{\rm bc}}$ allows us to gain a larger effect, however the same physical picture is applicable for $v_{\rm bc}=1\sigma_{v_{\rm bc}}$, \citep[as noted by][]{naoznarayan14}.
 Furthermore, we gain more statistical power by adopting $\sigma_8=1.7$ \citep[e.g.,][]{popa,chiou18,chiou+19prep}.

 We follow the structure definitions suggested in \citet{chiou18}.
 In particular, DM-Primary/Gas-Secondary (DM/G) objects are spherical overdensity DM halos that also contain gas.
 The Gas-Primary objects are gas objects obtained through running a Friends-of-Friends (FOF) algorithm on only the gas component and subsequently fitted to a tight ellipsoid.
 Both DM/G and Gas-Primary objects are identified by using the FOF algorithm with a linking length of $0.2$ times the mean particle separation.
 Finally, the SIGOs are Gas-Primary objects that are outside the virial radius of the closest DM halo and also have gas fractions greater than $40\%$.
 These objects have little to no DM component.
+The advantage of our small simulation box allows us to resolve SIGOs, however, it prevents us from following the detailed evolution of SIGOs to smaller redshift.
+Thus, in order to investigate the evolution of SIGOs for $z<20$ we employ semi-analytical modeling.
 Throughout the paper we assume a $\Lambda$CDM cosmology with $\Omega_{\Lambda} = 0.73$, $\Omega_m= 0.27$, $\Omega_B= 0.044$, $\sigma_8= 1.7$, and $h = 0.71$.
 All the quantities that we analyze in this paper are expressed in physical units.